 |Reserved exclusively for those with high net worths||Is available in some form for everyone|

-Wealth management is similar to asset management, but wealth management is generally a much broader practice.
+Wealth management is like asset management in many ways.
+But, wealth management is a much broader practice.
 The difference is clear when you think about the two terms.
 "Asset management" concerns assets, including cash, stocks, bonds, and real estate.
 "Wealth management" concerns all aspects of wealth, including tax issues, business ownership, and legacy issues that will affect your family for generations.

 Asset management is also more widely available.
 Wealth management is reserved for those with high net worths.
 Asset management, on the other hand, can be used by anyone.
-Even businesses can make use of asset management—ensuring that company assets are being used in the most efficient way possible.
+Even businesses can make use of asset management.
+This ensures that company assets are being used in the most efficient way possible.

-- Wealth management is a special kind of financial advisory service that's only offered to individuals with high net worths.
+- Wealth management is a kind of financial advisory service that's only offered to those with high net worths.

 - Millionaires and billionaires are the most likely to need the services of a wealth manager.

-- Wealth management can help individuals make decisions related to investing, retirement and estate planning, taxes, accounting, and much more.
+- Wealth management can help you make choices related to investing, retirement and estate planning, taxes, accounting, and much more.

 - Wealth managers usually earn money by charging a commission based on a percentage of the assets they manage.